murphytalk/weblog/content/ChatOps-with-Hubot.md

 Isn't that neat !?

 Oh, did I mention that Anki is also being used to help my kid with his Chinese vocabulary?
-I couldn't find a good online source to look for Chinese character's pronounciation (namely Pinyin), so I wrote a small Python script to do the trick: it outputs pinyin with tune, and the traditional Chinese form if there is any.
+I couldn't find a good online source to look for Chinese character's pronunciation (namely Pinyin), so I wrote a small Python script to do the trick: it outputs pinyin with tune, and the traditional Chinese form if there is any.
 Will teach my bot this trick for sure !